 What is the Audio & Performance Lab?

-UnionDocs is thrilled to launch the Audio & Performance Lab (APL), an exploratory new program in which a cohort of sound-based artists from an expansive spectrum of disciplines will collaboratively develop an original collection of bold performative short works designed to be presented and experienced together with a live audience.
-Expanding beyond the confines of your headphones, the APL will engage a community in shared physical space, charged with generative new vibrations.
+The Audio & Performance Lab (APL) is a 3-month long exploratory program in which a cohort of sound-based artists from an expansive spectrum of disciplines collaboratively develops an original collection of audio-first performance pieces to be experienced together with a live audience.

-We’re inviting 12 participants – artists whose practice might be rooted in sound design, oral history, music, audio documentary, field recording, live performance, experimental spatial audio, or a whole host of other aural-adjacent traditions – to work together from a blank canvas through the conception, production, and staging of a slate of new sound explorations.
-From September through December, with guidance and inspiration from a community of experienced mentors, visiting artists, and like-minded peers, participants in the APL will hone, rehearse, and ultimately premiere their work for an in-person audience in the Lab’s culminating live performance.
+We’re inviting 12 artists, whose practice might be rooted in sound design, oral history, music, audio documentary, field recording, live performance, experimental spatial audio, theater, improv, or a whole host of other live-performance and aural traditions, to work together through the conception, production, and staging of a slate of sound-focused pieces that will live together in one show.

 APL Shape & Structure

-Through weekly Production Meetings on Wednesday evenings, the program’s experienced team of Mentors, speaking from their own distinct and varied artistic practices, will offer guidance and feedback around participants’ latest findings, recordings, setbacks, and next steps.
-Meanwhile, Sunday sessions will introduce participants to a diverse lineup of artists, each of whom will speak to a unique creative practice in sound or live performance. joining the cohort for free-flowing discussions driven by the group’s curiosity.
+Meanwhile, Sunday sessions will introduce participants to a diverse lineup of artists, each of whom will speak to a unique creative practice in sound or live performance, joining the cohort for free-flowing discussions driven by the group’s curiosity.

 The Audio & Performance Lab will offer…